michal-harish/go-from-scratch/README.md

 # go-from-scratch

-This project builds static linux binaries and wraps them in a layer-less Dockerimage
+This project builds static linux binaries and wraps them in a layer-less Docker image

 1. .amd64 - is copied into Dockerfile and runs the main program (an example http server)
 2. test.amd64 - is copied into Dockerfile.test and runs the test suite (also statically)